UAB Preserves the Voices of Birmingham’s Past

 Men with a Badge

-To date, the Oral History Project—involving O’Beirne, King, UAB students, and Red Mountain Park staff—has conducted and filmed more than 20 interviews (watch a rough cut of those interviews here).
+To date, the Oral History Project—involving O’Beirne, King, UAB students, and Red Mountain Park staff—has conducted and filmed more than 20 interviews.
 Most take place in the homes of retired employees of U.S. Steel, which operated the mines—and the mining camps, the self-contained towns on the mountain slopes.
 Many of these men did “the physically hard stuff underground,” King says; some worked in management.
 But whether they were laborers, surveyors, foremen, lift operators, geologists, or even mule keepers, all have provided a wealth of details about their jobs, and their memories remain sharp.
 “Many of the men remember their company badge number by heart, even though they haven’t worked for years,” O’Beirne notes.
 Badge numbers, it turns out, were the key to life in the camps, enabling each worker to tally his hours, receive a paycheck, and purchase goods at the company store.

 James Goodson stands at the Redding Shaft Mine, not far from the site of the Woodward Iron camp where he was born.
 Photo: Eric McFerrin/Red Mountain Park